 "There are two superlative-laden, white-walled British restaurants around Shoreditch.
-One is St. John Bread and Wine—which is simultaneously a little fancy but utterly unfussy—and the other is Lyle’s, which is both fancy and fussy when it comes to food.
-The tasting menu reads simply—razor clams and tomatoes, fore rib and onions—but that isn’t to say it tastes simple.
-Every ingredient at Lyle’s is turned up to the max and, with nothing else to focus on in the industrial space, the food is the centre of attention." - heidi lauth beasley, jake missing, sinead cranna, rianne shlebak
+One is St. John Bread and Wine—which is a little fancy but utterly unfussy—and the other is Lyle’s, which is both fancy and fussy when it comes to food.
+The menu reads simply—razor clams and tomatoes, fore rib and onions—but tastes far from it.
+Every ingredient is turned up to the max and in the relaxed, industrial space, the food is the centre of attention." - heidi lauth beasley, jake missing, sinead cranna, rianne shlebak

 "A laid-back restaurant with cleverly composed dishes that are a joy to eat." - The MICHELIN Guide UK Editorial Team